MIC-DKFZ/nnUNet/documentation/region_based_training.md

     "tumor_core": [2, 3],
     "enhancing_tumor": 3  # or [3]
 },
-"regions_class_order": [2, 1, 3],
+"regions_class_order": [1, 2, 3],
 ...
 ```
 This corresponds to the bottom row in the figure above.
 Note how an additional entry in the dataset.json is
 required: `regions_class_order`.
 This tells nnU-Net how to convert the region representations back to an integer map.
-It essentially just tells nnU-Net what labels to place for which region in what order, to be precise, the number in
+It essentially just tells nnU-Net what labels to place for which region in what order.
+The length of the
-the list represents the output labels of the regions respectively.
+list here needs to be the same as the number of regions (excl background).
+Each element in the list corresponds
+to the label that is placed instead of the region into the final segmentation.
+Later entries will overwrite earlier ones!
 Concretely, for the example given here, nnU-Net
-will firstly place the label 2 for the 'whole_tumor' region, then place the label 1 where the "tumor_core"
+will firstly place the label 1 (edema) where the 'whole_tumor' region was predicted, then place the label 2
-is and finally place the label 3 in the 'enhancing_tumor' area.
+(non-enhancing tumor and necrosis) where the "tumor_core" was predicted and finally place the label 3 in the
+predicted 'enhancing_tumor' area.
 With each step, part of the previously set pixels
 will be overwritten with the new label!
 So when setting your `regions_class_order`, place encompassing regions
 (like whole tumor etc) first, followed by substructures.